-Downmix channels Downmixer L and Downmixer R are available as sources for embedded audio outputs using the Channel Source controls described above.
+Downmix channels Downmixer L and Downmixer R are available as sources for embedded, AES, or analog audio outputs using the Channel Source controls described above.

 Center Mix Ratio Control

 Adjusts the attenuation ratio of center-channel content from 5-channel source that is re-applied as Lt and Rt content to the DM-L and DM-R stereo mix.